 - We’re for making a positive impact on our community and culture

-- We’re for building a kick-ass urban bike community in our special little city
+- We’re for building a kick-ass urban bike community in our special little home

 - We’re for helping people realize their dreams on two wheels

-- We’re for providing employment training and job opportunities to the underserved youth in our city
+- We’re for providing training and job opportunities to youth in our community

 - We’re for building awesome bikes, providing impeccable (and friendly) service, and selling great products that improve people’s experiences

-- We’re for facilitating all of those small, magical moments that bikes can create
+- We’re for facilitating all of those small, revolutionary moments that bikes can create

 Our Board of Directors